-It seems like the crops most of us think of as value crops are the summer garden crops.
-Back in March, if I got to it, I sowed a couple of short rows of purple snap beans.
-I know folks that swear they are 'purple green beans, ' but that seems a little contradictory to me.
+It seems like the crops most of us think of as 'value crops' are the summer garden crops.
+Back in March, if I sowed a couple of short rows of purple snap beans.
+I Some folks swear they are 'purple green beans, ' but that seems a little contradictory to me.
 They aren't green, they're purple – until you cook them.
 Purple beans turn green when they are done to a toothsome crunch and so the beans tell you when to stop steaming them!

 About the same time you are putting your green and yellow beans into the garden, set out a couple cucumbers.
 I like Armenian and Japanese cucumbers which have the same mild flavor and awesome crunch, even though they couldn't look any more different!
 The Armenian cucumbers are a light green almost bordering on yellow, with smooth skin covering a straight fat cucumber while the Japanese are a very dark green, with massive prickles on a furrowed and absolutely convoluted twisty narrow cucumber.
 Both are delicious.
 The Japanese cucumber will bear over a longer period but there is much more eating on each Armenian cuke, so it probably ends up with both being about the same.
 Give both of them plenty of room!
 If your garden is small, allow these gangling fellows to climb up rather than out.

 The beans and cucumbers aren't alone in being planted out about now.
 Tomatoes.
 However you say it, cucumbers and tomatoes are the number one plants gardeners think of when they think “Summer Garden.”
 There are more varieties of tomatoes than there are potholes in the greater Los Angeles area.
-Just check out a catalog called Totally Tomatoes, or Tomato Growers Supply!
-Thirty or more pages of tomatoes.
+Just check out the offerings of Seed Savers Exchange!
+Page after page of tomatoes.
 They come early, mid-season or late.
 Tomatoes are cherry, saladette, plum and beefsteak as well as black, cream, green, red, striped, yellow and many shades in between.
-Tomatoes come as hybrids and open-pollinated, and (had enough choices?) determinate and indeterminate.
+Tomatoes come as plain ol' tomatoes or heirloom, and (had enough choices?) determinate and indeterminate.
 It's a complete overwhelm of choice.
 Determinate tomatoes are similar in growth to bush beans, giving you short plants that bear all at once (more or less), while indeterminate are like pole beans that bear over a long stretch and get quite large to boot.

 Here are a few common ones to consider: